KeerthiMuli/featured-locations/RFP.md

 Module 1: Acting as clients and building an architecture of the App<br>
 Module 2: Talk through the initial planning and design<br>
 ## Development Details
+To build the app and deliver the entire functionality successfully: a Team Lead, a UI developer, a Backend Developer, and a Quality Analyst will be needed.
+We've created stories for each activity that has to be completed in order to accomplish the deliverables, and they've been allocated among all of the team according to the requirements.
+Every development activity includes code reviews, unit testing, and problem fixes at the same time.